Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

-connecting the (scaled) subsystem-mass fluctuation $\sigma^2(\rhobar)$, the (scaled) subsysten-current fluctuation $\sigma^2_Q(\rhobar)$ and the bulk-diffusion coefficient $D(\rhobar)$ (a slightly different form of the above relation is usually referred as the Einstein relation in the literature ~\cite{MFT_RMP2015, Chatterjee_PRE2018}).
+connecting the (scaled) subsystem-mass fluctuation $\sigma^2(\rhobar)$, the (scaled) subsysten-current fluctuation $\sigma^2_Q(\rhobar)$ and the bulk-diffusion coefficient $D(\rhobar)$ (a slightly different form of the above relation is usually referred as the Einstein relation in the literature~\cite{MFT_RMP2015, Chatterjee_PRE2018}).
+Remarkably, the fluctuation relation in eq.~\eqref{eq:einstein equation derivation} implies that the scaled subsystem mass fluctuation $\sigma^2(\rhobar)$ varies linearly with the relative density $\Delta$, i.e., $\sigma^2(\rhobar) \sim \Delta^{1-\delta}$ with $\delta=0$ \cite{Chatterjee_PRE2018}; interestingly, such behavior was indeed previously observed in simulations \cite{Levine_PNAS2017} in a variant of the conserved Manna sandpile, which is believed to be in the same universality class as that studied here.

 Next we write the solution of eq.\eqref{eq:diff time mass corr sol} using the generating function in eq.\eqref{eq:mm generating function form} as

 Finally, using the inverse Fourier transformation, we get,